mattermost/mattermost-plugin-identity-groups-sync/README.md

 ## Features

-- Sync Keycloak groups with Mattermost.
+- Sync Keycloak groups or roles with Mattermost groups.
+- Configurable mapping type: use Keycloak groups or roles as the source for Mattermost groups.
 - Sync groups with teams or channels.
-- Assign Mattermost group memberships to user's on sign in through SAML based on the Group memberships in their SAML assertion.
+- Assign Mattermost group memberships to users on sign in through SAML based on the group or role memberships in their SAML assertion.

 ## Requirements